busterswt/busterswt.github.io/_posts/2018-02-02-sapient-motherboard.markdown

 # Summary

+It's no secret that developing new hardware for obsolete computing platforms is a labor of love and unlikely to make someone rich, which makes Sapient Technology's focus on extending the life of the Apple Lisa with quality products an admirable one.
 The Apple Lisa 1/5 motherboard from Sapient Technologies is a must-have item for those whose motherboards are beyond repair or whose failure is inevitable.
 Its compatibility with existing CPU, I/O, RAM, and expansion cards cannot be overstated.
 It *just works*.
 John Woodall at [VintageMicros](http://www.vintagemicros.com) hand-assembles these boards, and the quality is on-par with what I've come to expect from his work.
 Every port, slot, resistor, capacitor, or component has a purpose.
 Every solder joint is clean.
 Every trace is intact.
 If you're restoring an Apple Lisa 1 or a Lisa 2/5, and you're looking for a motherboard that you ***know*** will work, you can't go wrong with the Sapient Technologies Lisa 1/5 Motherboard.

 For interested buyers, the Sapient Technologies Lisa 1/5 Motherboard can be found at [VintageMicros](http://vintagemicros.com/catalog/product_info.php/products_id/291).